Frequently Asked Questions

 What makes an H2oLabs distillation system better than expensive reverse osmosis systems?

 Even reverse osmosis cannot eliminate the pollutants and contaminants that are removed through distillation.
-As with basic water filtering systems, reverse osmosis systems also have filters that can become neglected and clogged and can turn into breeding grounds for harmful bacteria.
+As with basic water filtering systems, reverse osmosis systems also have filters that can become neglected and clogged and can become highly concentrated accumulations of PFAS, (toxic “Forever Chemicals”).
+If this happens, "filtered water" can actually become MORE contaminated than the source water!
 This could actually make the water WORSE than what it was BEFORE filtering.
 And since these systems also use activated charcoal filters, any taste and odor warning signs are eliminated so you may not suspect anything is wrong.
-Contrary to popular conceptions, reverse osmosis does NOT completely remove all viruses and bacteria.
+Contrary to popular conceptions, reverse osmosis does NOT completely remove all contaminates.

 Are H2o Labs water distillers easy to use?